The Ultimate New House Checklist

 On the other hand, if your new home comes with the major appliances you need, take a minute to ensure they are working properly.
 Turn on the stove, test the microwave, run the dishwasher and look at the temperature of the refrigerator to ensure everything is in working order.

 Lastly, if you hire a moving service and they’ve moved your appliances, inspect each one for damage.
 If you do find damage, be sure to document it and take pictures so you can file a claim if you purchased moving insurance.

 7. Take time off from work

-Within the first few days of your move, not only will you be unpacking a sea of boxes, but you’ll also be waiting on deliveries, repairs, and installations.
+Within the first few days of your move, not only will you be unpacking a sea of boxes, but you’ll also be waiting on deliveries, repairs, and installations (not to mention you’ll probably be at least a little worn out).
 It’s a good idea to notify your employer that you’ll be moving so you have ample time to coordinate these appointments before you head back into the office.
 The 48 hours post-move is crucial to getting (somewhat) settled, so make sure you plan and schedule accordingly.

 The New House Checklist: Post-Move Essentials

 You did it!
 You finally got all of your belongings into your new home, but don’t lose steam now!
 You’re in the final stretch of your new home checklist, and there are just a few more essentials to get through.
 It’s a good idea to set a daily (or weekly) goal for yourself when it comes to these final steps.
 Be realistic, stick to your schedule, and you’ll be settled in before you know it.